 - Provision by the exporter/applicant of a no bribery undertaking is now a prerequisite for obtaining official export credit support.

-- Members are required to verify whether the exporter/applicant is listed on the publicly available debarment lists of the major international financial institutions (e.g. World Bank Group).
+Members to verify whether the exporter/applicant is listed on the publicly available debarment lists of the Multilateral Financial institutions (e.g. World Bank Group).

-- Exporters/applicants must be prepared to provide, upon demand, the names of persons acting on their behalf in connection with the transaction and details about the amounts and purpose of commissions/fees paid.
+Exporters/applicants must provide the names of persons acting on their behalf in connection with the transaction and details about the amounts and purpose of any commissions/fees paid.
 The exporter/applicant must also declare that any such commissions or fees will be for legitimate services only.

 Members to scrutinise more closely (i.e. apply enhanced due diligence) applications for official export credit involving exporters/applicants that have been debarred by an International Financial Institution, are under charge for bribery, or have been convicted of bribery in the past (e.g. on the basis of negative information obtained in relation to the second and third tiret above).